August 16, 2024

 Make it stand out.

-The exhibition ran rom August 16 - September 13, 2024 in the gallery on the second floor of the Professional Arts Building at COA – Dare, 205 Highway 64 S, Manteo, North Carolina.
+The exhibition ran from August 16 to September 13, 2024, in the gallery on the second floor of the Professional Arts Building at College of the Albemarle – Dare, 205 Highway 64 South, Manteo, North Carolina.
 The gallery was open to the public Monday through Friday, 8:00 a.m. to 4:00 p.m.
-The artist reception was Thursday, August 22nd, from 12:00 to 1:00 p.m. at COA – Dare.
+An artist reception was held on Thursday, August 22, from 12:00 to 1:00 p.m.

 There is external societal pressure and conditioning to believe an art show is not much more than framed, flat artwork with a title and a price tag.
 Not exclusively.
 But the pressure and the messaging are there.
 What I’ve observed is that acceptable works for traditional galleries should be flat and framed and made up of mediums such as oil, acrylic, and watercolors.
 Modern.
 Classic.
 Abstract.
 Impressionistic.
 And aesthetically pleasing.
 And preferably it says little.
 And never should it upset anyone.